wangyongjie-ntu/Awesome-explainable-AI/README.md

 ### Actionable Recourse (Counterfactual Explanation)

 This task mainly targets to find an explanation of a given instance, such that the explanation can change the prediction(Ususally from an undesirable outcome to an ideal one).
 The explanation itself is also a valid instance, or changing of current instance(can reduce to another instance implicitly) in the feature space.
-This task simply learn knowledge from the black-box models.
+This task simply extracts knowledge from the black-box models.
 This task belongs to the instance-level explanation.
 Quite interesting to dive deeper!!!

 [Explaining Machine Learning Classifiers through Diverse Counterfactual Explanations](https://arxiv.org/pdf/1905.07697.pdf), ACM FAT 2020